Does CodeSignal Detect Cheating? A 2026 Guide

-Jake from my old study group lost a $160k offer over a Chrome extension last October.
-I know this because he texted me the recruiter email at like 11 PM and it was one sentence, "Your assessment results have been invalidated."
-I called him and he was just sitting in his car outside the gym not even mad, just confused.
-He had used the extension through the entire test and thought it went great.
-His first two problems took fifteen minutes each and the third one, which was supposed to be harder, he did in three minutes.
-He did not realize that gap is exactly what gets you caught.
+The reason i was at Derek's apartment in the first place was Jake.
+Jake from my old study group texted me a recruiter email at like 11 PM while i was brushing my teeth.
+One sentence, "Your assessment results have been invalidated." i called him with toothpaste still in my mouth and he was sitting in his car outside the gym not even mad, just confused lol.
+He had used a Chrome extension through the entire CodeSignal and thought it went great.
+His first two problems took fifteen minutes each and the third one, supposed to be harder, he did in three minutes.
+That gap is exactly the kind of thing Derek was showing me the score catches.

 Jake's Chrome extension injected into the page and the recording caught it before the Suspicion Score even mattered.
 Just visible right there in a frame.
 I looked into what other people were using and found reddit threads about Cluely at ninety five with the stealth addon and Interview Coder at two ninety nine both having overlay windows show up in screen recordings.
 If your tool is visible in the recording you are already done before any algorithm even runs.

 Two weeks after Jake got his results thrown out i ran InterviewMan on my own CodeSignal.
 Twelve bucks a month annual.
 Desktop app that never touches the browser.
-After the test i pulled up my own screen recording and went through it frame by frame.
-Not in a single one.
+After the test i pulled up my own screen recording and went through it frame by frame sitting on that same gross couch at Derek's because i wanted him to watch too lol.
+Not in a single frame.
 My Suspicion Score was clean because i typed every line myself, read the overlay hints and wrote code my way.
 Let the edit history look like a real person working through something with deletions and partial attempts and corrections and backtracking.
 The normal mess that the score expects to see from a human.

 57,000 users, 4.8 stars from 257 reviews.
 I searched reddit and discord specifically for anyone who got caught using InterviewMan on CodeSignal and found nothing.
 Stealth features included at twelve bucks, no seventy five dollar upgrade like Cluely charges, no ninety minute session cap like LockedIn at fifty five.